bitcoin/bitcoin/doc/build-unix.md

 For the versions used in the release, see [release-process.md](release-process.md) under *Fetch and build inputs*.

-Memory Requirements
+System requirements
 --------------------

 C++ compilers are memory-hungry.
-It is recommended to have at least 1.5 GB of memory available when compiling Syscoin Core.
-On systems with less, gcc can be tuned to conserve memory with additional CXXFLAGS:
+It is recommended to have at least 1 GB of memory available when compiling Syscoin Core.
+With 512MB of memory or less compilation will take much longer due to swap thrashing.

-    ./configure CXXFLAGS="--param ggc-min-expand=1 --param ggc-min-heapsize=32768"

 Dependency Build Instructions: Ubuntu & Debian
 ----------------------------------------------